 A Path Forward—Utah’s New Women’s History Memorial

 We’re thrilled with the new memorial to Utah women’s history!
 We unveiled this gift from Better Days 2020 to the state of Utah in a special ceremony for the centennial of the 19th Amendment in August 2020.
 “A Path Forward” was created by artists Kelsey Harrison and Jason Manley to honor Utah women’s contributions to the movement for equal voting rights.
 You can read their artists’ statement here.
-What follows is adapted from the historical narration read by Dr. Jackie Thompson at the unveiling.
+You can watch our virtual field trip here or read the following adaptation from the historical narration read by Dr. Jackie Thompson at the unveiling.

 The sculpture stands in front of Council Hall in Salt Lake City, where Seraph Young and 25 other women became the first in the United States to vote under an equal suffrage law when they cast ballots on February 14, 1870.
 Seraph’s footsteps mark a significant milestone on the path forward for women’s voting rights, and they’re represented at the beginning of the memorial.
 The expansion of voting rights to include female citizens was controversial at the time, and Utah women fought to retain and then regain that right.
 More on that story here.

 Utah women citizens voted for 17 years, but Congress revoked their voting rights as part of federal anti-polygamy legislation in 1887.
 Emily S. Richards led suffragists in organizing the Woman Suffrage Association in 21 Utah counties.
 WSA members gave speeches, signed petitions, met with lawmakers, and held events and parades to keep the issue in the public eye.
 Emily and her husband Franklin were instrumental in securing women’s equal voting rights in Utah’s state constitution in 1895.